nettatzin/closethecircle/docs/data_contract_spec.md

 | **D3 (decision)** | The physical location/radius picker (LocationFilter, currently display-only) has no geo data behind it — `location` is free text.
 Options: (a) drop for V1, (b) keep as display-only, (c) add lat/lng columns later.
 Recommend (b) for V1, revisit post-launch. |

 ### F-4 Artworks
-**RESOLVED (D4):** the artwork filter section stays in the design and is wired later (V2, score-based matching per §7).
-In V1 the section is present but inactive/hidden — not replaced.
+**RESOLVED (D4, clarified 2026-07-16):** the artwork filter section stays **visible in V1**, displaying the 6 mock artworks exactly as today — but selections have **no impact on filter results** (excluded from matching logic entirely).
+Real artwork-based filtering arrives in V2 (score-based, §7).
+The ARTWORKS tab likewise keeps its mock data + images untouched through V1.

 **Global filter principle (locked):** ALL filters are optional.
 An empty selection in any section = no constraint.
 The default entry path must work with zero filters selected ("show me everything" always valid).
 No filter section may ever be required to see results.